 Random bottle of babylotion which has been approved by the Asthma and Allergy Foundation.

-We’ve have already made some basic changes to what we eat (we mainly buy organic) and what we put on our skins (we try to avoid chemicals and perfumes) since realizing this.
+We’ve already made some basic changes to what we eat (we mainly buy organic) and what we put on our skins (we try to avoid chemicals and perfumes) since realizing this.
 We could be doing a whole lot more, but the lack of a money tree combined with ingrown habits means that we don’t.
-We might one day chose the organic mattress or start using modern cloth diapers, but we are not there yet and we might never get there.
+We might one day chose the organic mattress or start using modern cloth diapers (EDIT: we’ve actually started doing just that), but we are not there yet and we might never get there.
 And that’s okay.
-The changes we’ve made so far make sense to us and so far (fingers crossed and knock on wood) we’ve been very fortunate and Eva has no allergies and very little problems with her skin.
+The changes we’ve made so far make sense to us and so far (fingers crossed and knock on wood) we’ve been very fortunate and Eva, our baby, has no allergies and very little problems with her skin.
 Whether or not it’s due to the changes we’ve made I cannot say, but I don’t think they’ve hurt.

 If you find yourself with just a little extra time and feel like making your own lotion, without it being too complicated, then you should try and make this one.
 It just requires two ingredients.
-You could add some essential oils, but it’s definitely not an nescessity.
-I only add it when the lotion is not to be used on Eva’s face.
-I’ve found a great post from the Hippie Homemaker about safe essential oil use with babies and children.
-You should definetely give it a read if you’re considering using an essential oil for your baby or child.
+You could add some essential oils, but it’s definitely not an nescessity and actually not recommended with infants and younger babies.
+If you’re considering adding it to the lotion then consider reading all about safe essential oil use with babies and children from the Hippie Homemaker.

-If you want to make a batch with shea butter, this is what I like to make for Eva to keep by the changing table.
-Keep in mind that we keep two different jars with lotion for hygenic reasons: one for the bum and body, and one for the face and hands.
+Also keep in mind that we keep two different jars with lotion for hygenic reasons: one for the bum and body, and one for the face and hands, so either make a double batch or split the result into two different containers.

 You only need two ingredients!
 On the left is the shea butter and on the right, the coconut oil.